-The administration of Omegaven® should be stopped or reduced if there is a marked increased in blood glucose levels during the Omegaven® infusion.
-Undesirable effects that are seen during the infusion of Omegaven® that may also occur with conventional fat emulsions (i.e., Intralipid®) include:
+The administration of Omegaven® should be stopped or reduced if there is a marked increase in blood glucose levels during the Omegaven® infusion.
+Undesirable effects that are seen during the infusion of Omegaven® that may also occur with conventional fat emulsions (i.e. Intralipid®) include:

-- Slight rise in body temperature
+Slight rise in body temperature

-- Heat sensation and/or cold sensation
+Heat sensation and/or cold sensation

-- Chills
+Chills

-- Flushing or cyanosis
+Flushing or cyanosis

-- Lack of appetite, nausea, vomiting
+Lack of appetite, nausea, vomiting

-- Dyspnea
+Dyspnea

-- Headache, pain in the chest, bone pain
+Headache, pain in the chest, bone pain

-- Priapism
+Priapism

-- Increase/decrease blood pressure
+Increase/decrease in blood pressure

-- Anaphylactic reactions/erythema
+Anaphylactic reactions/erythema

 Other expected adverse events that are common to all patients with short bowel syndrome, regardless of the type of fat emulsion they receive, include blood stream infections and re-admittance to hospital.
 Causes for re-hospitalization include dehydration, bloodstream infections, electrolyte abnormalities, bowel obstruction, and central venous catheter malfunction.